Devetak/ESRI.jl/README.md

 - `1`: non-essential input in the linear part of the production function.
 - `2`: essential input in the Leontief part of the production function.

-The codes are categories, not numeric weights: `2` does not mean twice `1`.

 Example score distribution from the same kind of run:

 ![Histogram of example ESRI scores](docs/src/assets/scores_hist.svg)